alshival/openAI-Discord-Bot/README.md

 - Use the command prefix `!` to interact with the bot:

-  - `!fefe <message>`: Ask the bot questions, set reminders, play music over a voice channel, or generate financial charts.
+  - `!fefe <message>`: Ask Fefe questions, set reminders, play music over a voice channel, or to write code and search for answers.
 - The bot also includes the following slash commands:
+  - `/gpt <plugin> <message>': Ask Fefe to generate financial charts.
   - `/help`: Provides a quick rundown of how to use the app.
   - `/label_last <label>`: Label the last prompt you sent to retrain the bot, in the event that she misunderstands your request.
   - `/retrain_keras`: Retrain the Keras layer after labeling prompts using `/label_last`.
 (Only accessible to server administrators)